andreygubarev/cookiecutter-terraform/README.md

 `.env` - user environment variables

-`.env.sops` - encrypted shared environment variables
+`.sops.env` - encrypted shared environment variables

 Direnv is used to manage environment variables and automatically load them when changing directories.